 It is easy to lose track of time and space in Reykjanes' volcanic landscape, so make sure to save a moment for the Blue Lagoon, should you not have gone there on your first day.

-The steamy world of black rock and milk-blue water makes for the perfect finish to your visit in Iceland wherein the misty lake you are bound to soak away all of your tension and prepare your body for the journey back home.
+The steamy world of black rock and milky-blue water makes for the perfect finish to your visit to Iceland.
+In the misty lake, you are bound to soak away all of your tension and prepare your body for the journey back home.

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland